- How do I know if I need an attorney?

 Are you available 24 hours per day, 7 days per week?

 Yes.
 Our law firm is staffed in such a way that our employee can be reached 24 hours per day, 7 days per week.
-If appropriate, this employee can contact a firm attorney seven days a week at any time.
 We are ready, willing, and able to discuss a claim with you 24/7.

 How is my attorney paid?
 What if I can’t afford an attorney?

 We are a results oriented law firm.
 On a personal injury case, we work on a contingency fee basis.
 We only get paid if we help you collect money.
 If we are successful in obtaining a recovery for you, a percentage of the recovery will be paid to us as a fee.

 A medical authorization gives the insurance company the right to contact your doctor.
 Sometimes this can result in the insurance company harassing your doctor.
 Don’t sign a medical authorization until you contact an attorney.

 If am injured, do I always have to bring suit against the other party to receive a settlement?